 The University actively hosts several academic and honor-based societies.
-Undergraduates encompass the membership of these organizations, but a graduate student who is already a member may participate in activities.
-The organizations currently recognized are Beta Alpha Psi, Pi Kappa Delta, Lambda Pi Eta, Chi Sigma Iota, Omicron Delta Pi, Kappa Delta Pi, Chi Alpha Epsilon, Sigma Tau Delta, Alpha Mu Gamma, Gamma Theta Upsilon, Sigma Gamma Epsilon, Phi Alpha Theta, Phi Epsilon Kappa, Omicron Delta Kappa, Alpha Upsilon Alpha, Pi Mu Epsilon, Pi Kappa Lambda, Sigma Theta Tau, Sigma Pi Sigma, Pi Sigma Alpha, Psi Chi, Pi Gamma Mu, Phi Alpha, Alpha Kappa Delta, Delta Alpha Pi, and Alpha Psi Omega.
-Additionally, the fraternity and sorority community recognizes Gamma Sigma Alpha, Rho Lambda, and Order of Omega honor societies.
+Under-graduates encompass the membership of these organizations, but a graduate student who is already a member may participate in activities.
+The organizations currently recognized are Beta Alpha Psi, Pi Kappa Delta, Lambda Pi Eta, Chi Sigma Iota, Omicron Delta Epsilon, Kappa Delta Pi, Chi Alpha Epsilon, Sigma Tau Delta, Alpha Mu Gamma, Gamma Theta Upsilon, Sigma Gamma Epsilon, Phi Alpha Theta, Phi Epsilon Kappa, Omicron Delta Kappa, Alpha Upsilon Alpha, Pi Mu Epsilon, Pi Kappa Lambda, Sigma Theta Tau, Sigma Pi Sigma, Pi Sigma Alpha, Psi Chi, Pi Gamma Mu, Phi Alpha, Alpha Kappa Delta, Delta Alpha Pi, Alpha Phi Sigma, Pi Delta Phi, Signa Delta Pi, Sigma Gamma Epsilon, and Sigma Iota Epsilon.
+Additionally, the fraternity and sorority community recognizes the Fraternal Values Society.

-A new Student Recreation Center, located at the corner of North Campus Drive and South New Street, will open in fall 2012.
-The 72,575 square-foot facility will provide students with a wide variety of recreational activities promoting health, fitness, and wellness.
-The building will feature state-of-the-art fitness equipment with cardio and strength-training pieces on a two-level, 12,000 square-foot area.
-Other features will include an elevated three-lane walking/jogging track; two gyms for basketball, badminton, and volleyball; a multiactivity court for indoor soccer, floor/roller/field hockey, basketball, volleyball, and tennis; three group fitness studios/multipurpose rooms; racquetball/squash courts; a three-story climbing wall; a hydration station (snack bar); and a social lounge.
+The Student Recreation Center, located at the corner of North Campus Drive and South New Street, opened in fall 2012.
+The 72,575 square-foot facility provides students with a wide variety of recreational activities promoting health, fitness, and wellness.
+The building features state-of-the-art fitness equipment with cardio and strength-training pieces on a two-level, 12,000 square-foot area.
+Other amenities include an elevated three-lane walking/jogging track; two gyms for basketball, badminton, and volleyball; a multiactivity court for indoor soccer, floor/roller/field hockey, basketball, volleyball, and tennis; three fitness studios; two fitness assessment rooms for personal training; racquetball/squash courts; a three-story climbing wall; a café; and social lounge area.

-The Student Recreation Center will also be the site for several intramural sports and sport club events as well as a venue for open recreation – a time for students to just stop by to play “pick-up” games.
+The Student Recreation Center is also the site for several intramural sports and sport club events as well as a venue for open recreation – a time for students to just stop by to play “pick-up” games.

-The Department of Counseling and Psychological Services (the Counseling Center) is located on the second floor of Lawrence Center, 610-436-2301.
-Services are available to all currently enrolled undergraduate and graduate students.
+The Department of Counseling and Psychological Services (the Counseling Center) is located on the lower level of Commonwealth Hall (610-436-2301).
+All currently enrolled undergraduate and graduate students may walk in for a brief, triage assessment at which time a determination is made to help the student receive the most appropriate mode of treatment (e.g., individual, group, or a referral off campus).
 The Counseling Center includes licensed psychologists, consulting psychiatrists, and graduate-level trainees with whom students may discuss their concerns in strict confidence.